 The Faculty holds a number of named and other scholarships in support of student fees.
-In particular, the Faculty holds a number of scholarships to support black South African undergraduate students who would not otherwise be able to fund their studies.
+In particular, the Faculty offers scholarships to support black South African undergraduate students who would not otherwise be able to fund their studies.
 These scholarships vary in name, amount, application process, and renewability.
-The links below will assist you in determining whether you are eligible to apply for a Law Scholarship.
+The links below will assist you in determining whether you are eligible to apply for an undergraduate or postgraduate Law Scholarship.
 Applications are competitive and decisions are made primarily on academic achievement.

 Should you wish to submit a POSTGRADUATE scholarship application, please note: